 Ever noticed how dating, American style, often feels like a job interview?
 Two people sit across from one another at a predetermined site and ask all manner of questions ranging from, “What is your pet's name" to, “Where do you think this relationship is going?"

 Poof!
 Now you see him; Now you don't.
 It's a remarkable act, when you think about it.
-The irony, however, is that most people fail to realize that they caused their dates to disappear!
+The irony, however, is that most people fail to realize how they made their dates to disappear!

 Mr. Extreme Interviewer Guy

 It is no wonder that so many men and women dread dating.
 Clearly, the 'date as interview' paradigm purports judgment, which does not and cannot lend itself to feelings of intimacy and pleasure.... which is what a date is supposed to do!
 Yes indeed, dating should actually be fun.